-- Offering loans and standby letters of credit.

-- Giving contributions to companies.

-- Investing in companies.

-- · Operating subsidiary companies.

-- Providing business information and guidance.
+- Offering loans, working capital guarantees and standby letters of credit. - Giving contributions to new and expanding NWT businesses. - Investing in companies. - Operating subsidiary companies. - Providing business information and guidance.

 For instance, the BDIC Winter/Summer RE-Supply Financing offers short-term loans to clients, as it is the most cost-effective way to r e-supply their inventory with one year to repay the loan.
 Variable Interest Rate Financing allows for a flexible loan with the advantage of a lower borrowing rate during times of falling interest rates.
 The BDIC Capital Guarantee Program guarantees a business working capital arrangement with its bank.